mosixty1234/cmoos_model/README.md

 # Usage Instructions

-# 1.Set Up Environment
+1. Set Up Environment

 *install the required Python packages*

 pip install -r requirements.txt

-2. Download GloVe Embeddings
+# 2 Download GloVe Embeddings

 The project uses pre-trained GloVe embeddings.
 If not present, the embeddings will be automatically downloaded by the script.

-3. Train the Model.
+# 3. Train the Model.

 *Run the cmoos script to train the prediction model*: